bamless/cvector/README.md

     // A pointer to the fifth element of the vector int* iterator = vecIterator(&vec, 5);

-    // You can even retrieve an index from an iterator size_t index = vecIteratorIndex(&vec, iterator);
+    // You can retrieve an index from an iterator size_t index = vecIteratorIndex(&vec, iterator);

     // You can then iterate over the vector like this: